 - We also recommend using the Featured Message to enter a short note about the location’s closure, and using the Featured Message URL to point to a nearby location, or the main corporate website.’

-- Depending on what the person is going on to do, you can also transfer ownership of the listing on Facebook and Google Business Profile to that person so they can manage it on their own moving forward.
-This will need to be done directly on the sites.
-For more information see, Transfer primary ownership of a listing in the Google Business Profile help center.
+- If you choose, you can transfer ownership of the person's listing on Google Business Profile to that person, so they can manage it on their own moving forward.
+This will need to be done directly on Google.
+For more information, see Transfer primary ownership of a listing in the Google Business Profile help center.

 -